-• Support Emotional Capacity: Create a plan for integrating practices to support student's emotional capacity into your lesson design and instruction.
+• Support Self-Regulation: Create a plan for integrating practices to support self-regulation into your lesson design and instruction.
 Reflect on the methods you chose and why.

-Module 8: The Role of Reflection in Learning
+Module 8: Reflection: Expert Teaching and Expert Learning

-- Learn about the reflection process and how it helps you and your students build learner agency - Create your own goals to move your UDL practice forward
+- Learn about the reflection process and how it helps you and your students become expert learners as part of the Choose, Do, Review process. - Create your own goals to move your UDL practice forward

-• How can we learn to reflect to identify and overcome barriers, help us move forward and advocate for what works and doesn't for us?
+How can we learn to reflect to identify and overcome barriers, help us move forward and advocate for what works and doesn't for us?